jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

     c.
 3
     d.
 5
 1. Which Operating System is still using the Upstart init system?
     a.
-Ubuntu
+Debian
     b.
 MX Linux
     c.
 Fedora
     d.
 ChromeOS
-1. What is the name of the init system that has replaced SysVinit in every single major Linux distribution (not including Devuan and Gentoo Linux.?
+1. What is the name of the init system that has replaced SysVinit in most major Linux distributions?
     a.  systemX
     b.  systemd
     c.  systemV
-    d.  initrd
+    d.  systemctl
 1. What is the name of the command you use in systemd to inspect, start, stop, and modify process states?
     a.  systemd
     b.  systemd-init